Updated for 2023

 The Annual Pan African Film & Arts Festival is scheduled for February 9th through February 20th.
 The PAFF was established in 1992 and is “dedicated to racial tolerance through the exhibition of film, art and creative expression.”
 The Festival, which is “the largest Black film and arts festival in the United States” features artists, craftspeople, and filmmakers from over 40 countries and six continents.
 All the details, including ticket information, are available online.

 Related: Celebrate Juneteenth in Los Angeles

 Aquarium of the Pacific

 100 Aquarium Way, Long Beach, CA 90802

-The Aquarium of the Pacific hosts its annual African-American Festival on Saturday, February 22nd and Sunday, February 23rd (from 9:00 am to 5:00 pm each day).
-This special event celebrates “the rich diversity of African-American and African cultures.”
-Families will enjoy live musical and dance performances, arts and crafts, storytellers, and more.
+The Aquarium of the Pacific will host its Annual African-American Festival on Saturday, February 25th and Sunday, February 26th from 9:00 am to 5:00 pm each day.
+The festivities will feature “music, dance, storytelling, historical displays, and the Aquarium’s Heritage Award ceremony.”
 The Festival is included in general Aquarium admission.
+Tickets are available online.